-static dynamic $$\hat{K}t = -\Delta - \frac{1}{(\xi+1)(R-1)}\Delta$$

-$$\hat{q}t = -\frac{R-1}{R}\frac{1}{\xi}\Delta - \frac{1}{R}\frac{1}{\xi}\Delta$$
+$$\begin{array}{ccccc} & \text{static} & \text{dynamic} \\ \hat{K}t & = & -\Delta & - & \frac{1}{(\xi+1)(R-1)}\Delta \\ \hat{q}t & = & -\frac{R-1}{R}\frac{1}{\xi}\Delta & - & \frac{1}{R}\frac{1}{\xi}\Delta \end{array}$$

-The static part corresponds to the values of $\hat{K}t$ and $\hat{q}t$ if dynamic feed-back were turned off, i.e. by assuming that $q{t+1} = q^$ .
+The static part corresponds to the values of $\hat{K}t$ and $\hat{q}t$ that result if dynamic feed-back were turned off, i.e. by assuming that $q{t+1} = q^$ .
 This decomposition makes clear that the effect of the dynamic multiplier far outweighs the effect of the static multiplier for both the change in asset holdings and the change in asset price.

 Note however, that the effects of shocks in KM97 are completely symmetric, i.e. the effects of a positive shock are just the mirror image of the effects of a negative shock, also displaying persistence and amplification.
 In a similar model, Kocherlakota (2000) addresses this issue by assuming that entrepreneurs have an optimal scale of production.
 In this situation, a borrowing constraint implies that shocks have asymmetric effects: After a positive shock the entrepreneurs do not change the scale of production and simply increase consumption; after negative shocks they have to reduce the scale of production since borrowing is constrained.

-Cordoba and Ripoll (2004) push in the same direction and argue that the amplification effects in KM97 are only quantitatively significant because experts' utility and production function is linear.
-In addition, they do not anticipate an adverse shock and hence they are always at their constraint.
-Papers in the next section put the latter concern at rest.
+The main message of Kocherlakota (2000) is that financial frictions cannot generate large enough effects, since experts self-insure and hold liquid assets to withstand small shocks.
+Even if one assumes that agents are at the constraint, amplification is not large since the capital share - which is usually estimated to be around 1/3 - is too small to make a sizable dent in current or future output.
+Cordoba and Ripoll (2004) argue that for a significant amplification effect not only does the capital share need to be large, but also the intertemporal substitution needs to be particularly low.
+Arguably, these quantitative concerns are put at ease in settings in which labor supply is elastic, which is the case, e.g. in settings with sticky wages as in BGG or with working capital constraints as in Mendoza (2010) or Jermann and Quadrini (2012).

-2.3 Instability, Non-linear Effects and Volatility Dynamics

-So far we discussed papers that study linearlized systems dynamics around a steady state after an unanticipated zero probability adverse aggregate shock.
-Brunnermeier and Sannikov (2010) build a continuous time model to study full equilibrium dynamics, not just near the steady state.
+2.3 Instability, Asymmetry, Non-linear Effects and Volatility Dynamics and Sannikov (2010) (hereafter BruSan10) build a continuous time model to study full equilibrium dynamics, not just near the steady state.
 This model shows that the financial system exhibits some inherent instability due to highly non-linear effects.
+Unlike in log-linearized models, the effects are asymmetric and only arise in the downturns.

+So far we discussed papers that study linearized system dynamics around a steady state after an unanticipated zero probability adverse aggregate shock.
+Brunnermeier

-Unlike in the log-linearlized models, the effects are asymmetric and only arise in the downturn.
-Since investors anticipate possible adverse shocks, they endogenously choose a capital cushion - a fact that will be the focus of Section 4.
-This behavior mitigates moderate shocks and hence amplification effects are much milder near than below the stochastic steady state.
-However, in response to more significant losses, experts choose to reduce their positions in the light of high volatility, affecting asset prices and triggering amplification loops.
+Since investors anticipate possible adverse shocks, they endogenously choose a safety cushion - a fact that will be the focus of Section 4.
+This behavior allows experts to easily absorb small to moderate shocks, and hence in normal times, near the stochastic steady state, amplification effects are mild.
+However, in response to rare significant losses, experts choose to reduce their positions, affecting asset prices and triggering amplification loops.
+This results in high volatility due to endogenous risk, which exacerbates matters further.

 Overall, the system is characterized by relative stability, low volatility and reasonable growth around the steady state.
-However, its behavior away from the steady state is very different and best resembles crises episodes as large losses plunge the system into a regime with high volatility.
-In short, the system exhibits an interesting endogenous volatity dynamics due to systemic risk.
-Most interestingly, the stationary distribution is double-humped shaped suggesting that (without government intervention) the dynamical system spends a significant amount of time in the "crises states" once thrown there.
+However, its behavior away from the steady state is very different and best resembles crises episodes.
+In short, the model exhibits an interesting endogenous volatility dynamics due to systemic risk and explains the asymmetry (negative skewness) of business cycles.
+Most interestingly, the stationary distribution is double-humped shaped suggesting that (without government intervention) the dynamical system spends a significant amount of time in depressed regimes that may follow crisis episodes.